dash0hq/dash0-operator/CONTRIBUTING.md

 make test
 ```

-For the end-to-end tests, [kind](https://kind.sigs.k8s.io/) needs to be installed and a kind cluster needs to exist
-(run `kind create cluster` after the `kind` installation).
+### End-to-End Tests

+The end-to-end tests currently only support Kubernetes via Docker Desktop on Mac.

 To run the end-to-end tests:
 ```
 make test-e2e
 ```